The Massive Distant Clusters of WISE Survey: The First Distant Galaxy Cluster Discovered by WISE: Abstract

 \section{Abstract}

 We present spectroscopic confirmation of a $z=0.99$ galaxy cluster discovered using data from the Wide-field Infrared Survey Explorer (WISE).
 This is the first $z\sim1$ cluster candidate from the Massive Distant Clusters of WISE Survey (\madcows) to be confirmed.
-It was selected as a significant overdensity of probable $z\ga1$ sources using the WISE catalog combined with relatively-shallow optical catalogs.
-Deep follow-up imaging data from Subaru and WIYN reveal the cluster to be a rich system of galaxies, and multi-object spectroscopic observations from Keck confirm five cluster members at $z=0.99$.
+It was selected as an overdensity of probable $z\ga1$ sources using a combination of WISE and SDSS-DR8 photometric catalogs.
+Deeper follow-up imaging data from Subaru and WIYN reveal the cluster to be a rich system of galaxies, and multi-object spectroscopic observations from Keck confirm five cluster members at $z=0.99$.
 The detection and confirmation of this cluster represents a first step towards constructing a uniformly-selected sample of distant, high-mass galaxy clusters over the full extragalactic sky using WISE data.

 \keywords{galaxies: clusters: individual (\bessie) --- galaxies: distances and redshifts --- galaxies: evolution}